A Christmas Carol

 Gareth Fry

-Training Royal Central School of Speech and Drama (in theatre design).
+TRAINING Central School of Speech & Drama (in theatre design).

-He is a founder and former chairman of the Association of Sound Designers and an honorary fellow of the Royal Central School of Speech and Drama.
+He is a founder and former chair of the Association of Sound Designers; and honorary fellow of the Royal Central School of Speech and Drama.

 Grant Olding